-Honeysuckle Creek Walk is 2.7 km loop on a wheelchair and pram friendly path on each side of the creek which runs through the Violet Town Recreation Reserve.
+Honeysuckle Creek Walk is 2.7 km loop on a pram friendly path on each side of the creek which runs through the Violet Town Recreation Reserve.
 With multiple entry/exit points, the walk can be as long or short as you wish and a perfect place to picnic.
 Look for native flora and fauna in the trees and regenerated vegetation along the path.
 There are interpretive boards, seats and tables and artwork along the way.
 A shady spot on a hot day.
 There is free parking off Tulip St in the Recreation Reserve with children's playground, bbq, water point and seating for after your walk.

 Read our information board on the history of Violet Town, located close to the Recreation Reserve playground.